intelligent-username/Similarity-Metrics/README.md

 - Comparing how different metrics behave on the same dataset
 - Understanding the impact of different distance metrics on clustering and classification tasks
 - Visualizing with scatter plots to compare.

+## License

+Released under the MIT License.
+See the `LICENSE` file for details.